2022 Country Reports on Human Rights Practices: Mongolia

 ELECTIONS AND POLITICAL PARTICIPATION

-Participation of Women and Members of Minority Groups: No laws limit participation of women or members of historically marginalized or minority groups in the political process, and they did participate.
+Participation of Women and Members of Minority Groups: No laws limit participation of women or members of historically marginalized groups in the political process, and they did participate.
 According to election law, at least 20 percent of candidates nominated by a political party or coalition for local and national political office must be women; political parties generally complied with this requirement.
 For example, in the 2020 parliamentary election, approximately 25 percent of the candidates nominated by the various political parties and coalitions were women.
-Women voters outnumbered men at the polls by 11 percentage points.
+In August the country’s first woman governor was appointed to Khovd Province.

 Section 4.
 Corruption and Lack of Transparency in Government